Alamport/Alamport/README.md

 - 👋 Hi, I’m Adin Lamport
-- 🌱 I’m currently taking a course on Game Design at Colby College
+- 🌱 I’m currently taking a course on Programming Languages at Colby College
 - 👔 I’m looking for an internship this coming summer to grow as a developer
 - 🎯 I'm working on creating a 2d platform game using Greek Mythology as reference
 - 📔 I'm currently learning AWS to take the cloud practicitioner certification test